MiguelMonteiro/ISLES2017/README.md

     --num-epochs 1 \
     --verbosity DEBUG
 ````
-To run on google cloud using GPUs (expensive):
+To run on google cloud using GPUs (expensive about 5$):
 ````
 JOB_NAME=isles_26
 BUCKET_NAME=coral-weaver-4010